ramramps/GReg/README.md

 ###User
 ####/toc/
-Updates the *terms of use* acceptance status for the current authenticated user.
+Updates the *terms of use* acceptance status for the current authenticated user to `true`.
+If the call is successful, the following data is returned:

+    {
+        user_id: String,
+        accepted: Boolean
+    }

 ###Package
 ####/pkg/